dnielsen/spoutlet/docs/userMigration/api/userApi.markdown

   }
 }
 ```
+Every time you query for a `SessionKey` that exists, it will extend the life of the `SessionKey` until the `data.expires` value.
+However no `SessionKey` can survive past 24 hours after its original creation.
+If you query for a `SessionKey` and it exists, you should update the user's cookie's `Expires` value appropriately.
 If the session key doesn't exist an HTTP status code of `404 (Not Found)` will be returned.